PrzemekJaworski/Tests---CoZaPrezent.pl/README.md

 # tests-cozaprezent

 **tests-cozaprezent** contains end-to-end tests for the WooCommerce shop [cozaprezent.pl](https://www.cozaprezent.pl) using Cypress.
-These tests ensure that the homepage loads correctly and displays key elements such as the header, menu, and product listings.
+These tests verify the core functionality of the store, ensuring that key elements and user flows work correctly.

 ## ✨ Features Tested

+✔ **Homepage**:
-- The homepage loads successfully.
+- The website loads successfully.
-- The header and main menu are visible.
+- The shop name and main elements (header, menu, products) are visible.

+✔ **Navigation**:
+- Menu items work correctly.
+- Clicking on a menu link navigates to the correct page.

+✔ **Search**:
-- The product listing (or equivalent section) is displayed.
+- The search field is functional.
-- (Optional) Additional elements like banners or sliders are visible.
+- Users can search for products, and results are displayed correctly.

+✔ **Cart**:
+- Products can be added to the cart.
+- The cart page updates correctly.

+✔ **Checkout**:
+- The checkout process functions as expected.
+- Users can proceed to payment.

 ## 🛠 Technologies

 - **Cypress** – End-to-end testing framework for web applications.
-- **JavaScript (ES6)** – For writing test scripts.
+- **JavaScript (ES6)** – Used for writing test scripts.

 ## 📁 Project Structure